Cray-HPE/docs-csm/operations/multi-tenancy/Create_a_Tenant.md

 slurmd_options: "--conf-server <spec.slurmctld.ip>,<spec.slurmctld.backupIP>"
 ```

-Where values in angle brackets correspond to values from the SlurmCluster CR yaml file.
+Where values in angle brackets correspond to values from the `mycluster.yaml` file.
 For example, if using the example `mycluster.yaml` file from the previous section, create a `group_vars/blue/slurm.yaml` file in the `uss-config-management` VCS repository with the following content:

 ```yaml